 LITT is available only at select centers across the nation; Roswell Park is the only such center offering the treatment in the Western New York region.

-- Head & Neck: Roswell Park’s plastic & reconstructive surgeons provide a full menu of services to preserve or restore the function and/or appearance of any region of the body.
-They work closely with surgical oncologists at Roswell Park as well as surgeons from outside centers to solve a broad range of complex problems, including those related to cancer, trauma, pressure ulcers, and delayed effects of chemotherapy or radiation treatment.
+Roswell Park’s plastic surgeons are skilled in preserving or restoring the function and/or appearance of any part of the body, from breast reconstruction to limb preservation.
+They work closely with surgical oncologists at Roswell Park as well as surgeons from outside centers to solve a broad range of complex problems related to cancer, the delayed effects of radiation treatment, pressure ulcers or trauma.

 The main vein associated with the liver tumor is blocked (embolized) which causes the healthy part of the liver to grow, to allow for a safer liver surgery to remove the tumors.